zaun/entity-sprite-engine/docs/types/entity.md

 **Notes:**
 - **ID is immutable** - cannot be changed once assigned
 - **Active state** - inactive entities are not processed by the engine
+- **Visible state** - `visible=false` prevents the entity from being drawn while still allowing logic
+- **Persistent state** - persistent entities can be preserved across scene clears
 - **Draw order** - controls rendering order (0 = background, higher = foreground)
-- **Position reference** - you cannot assign a new Point, but you can modify the existing one's x and y values
+- **Position reference** - you can modify the existing `Point` or assign another `Point` value whose coordinates will be copied into the entity's internal point
 - **Components proxy** - provides array-like access and management methods
 - **Data table** - persistent Lua table for storing custom properties and state
 - **Tags table** - read-only table showing all current tags (1-based indexed)